invoiceninja/invoiceninja.github.io/source/docs/tasks.md

 * **Status** - Select a task status.
 Task statuses are a small part of the task lifecycle and help sort your tasks for organizational purposes.
 You can select one of the prebuilt task statuses, or create your own task statuses under *Settings* > *Task Settings*.
 * **Description** - Create a description for your task, which will be included within the line item description of the task when you create an invoice out of your tasks or projects.

+## Time Tracking

+The time tracking feature allows you to easily track billable hours for your work on a task for the client.

-### Times
+### Time Entries

-Here you will see a mostly self explanatory list of date and times.
-This list is used to track billable hours for your work on a task for the client.
-You can manually enter or edit date and time entries here, or use the large button at the bottom right of the screen that looks like a *Play* or *Stop* icon in order to start and stop the timer.
-Starting the timer will always create a new line in the list with the current *Date* and *Start Time*.
-Stopping the timer will populate the "End Time", which calculates what to fill for the *Duration*.
-Alternatively you can manually set the *Duration* which will calculate your end time for you.
+- View a mostly self-explanatory list of date and times.
+- Manually enter or edit date and time entries.
+- Use the play/stop button to start and stop the timer.
+- Starting the timer creates a new line in the list with the current Date and Start Time.
+- Stopping the timer will populate the "End Time", which calculates the Duration.
+- Alternatively, you can manually set the Duration, which will calculate your end time for you.

-If an entry in the times list has no end time yet, the task record is considered to have the *Running* status, in addition to the manually set task status, and you will see the *Duration* of the task change every second when viewing the task, while it tracks the progress.
+- If an entry in the times list has no end time yet, the task record is considered to have the Running status and you will see the Duration of the task change every second when viewing the task, while it tracks the progress.

 ## Lifecycle of a Task

-Tasks have a most unique lifecycle, because of the option to create custom task statuses, and support for multiple statuses in some cases, to support sorting and managing tasks, while also reflecting their current states.
+Tasks have a unique lifecycle, with the option to create custom statuses and support for multiple statuses to aid in sorting and managing tasks while reflecting their current states.

 ### Manual Task Status or *Logged*

-A manually set task status is one that is selected or configured by you, such as one of the pre-configured task statuses (Backlog, Done, In progress, or Ready to do), or a custom status you've created in *Settings* > *Task Settings*.
-The manually set task statuses exist primarily for your own recordkeeping purposes, and help sort and visualize your many active tasks at work.
-When an invoice in the table or the overview panel is shown to have one of the manual task statuses, it is considered *Logged*.
-A *Logged* status is any status that has not yet been invoiced, and is not currently in a *Running* state.
+A manually set task status is one that you select or configure, such as one of the pre-configured task statuses (Backlog, Done, In progress, or Ready to do) or a custom status you've created in *Settings* > *Task Settings*.
+These statuses serve primarily as recordkeeping and help sort and visualize your active tasks.
+Tasks with a manually set status are considered *Logged* if they have not been invoiced and are not currently in a *Running* state.

 ### Running